streamlit/docs/content/library/advanced-features/execution-model/architecture.md

 Keep in mind the following considerations when building your Streamlit app:

-- The computer running or hosting your Streamlit app is responsible for providing the compute and and storage necessary to run your app for all users and must be sized appropriately to handle concurrent users.
+- The computer running or hosting your Streamlit app is responsible for providing the compute and storage necessary to run your app for all users and must be sized appropriately to handle concurrent users.
 - Your app will not have access to a user's files, directories, or OS.
 Your app can only work with specific files a user has uploaded to your app through a widget like `st.file_uploader`.
 - If your app communicates with any peripheral devices (like cameras), you must use Streamlit commands or custom components that will access those devices _through the user's browser_ and correctly communicate between the client (frontend) and server (backend).
 - If your app opens or uses any program or process outside of Python, they will run on the server.
 For example, you may want to use `webrowser` to open a browser for the user, but this will not work as expected when viewing your app over a network; it will open a browser on the Streamlit server, unseen by the user.